 At Ontario Equestrian, we offer a number of fun and interesting programs to support riders of all ages in their introduction to the sport.
 We have programs connecting new riders to accredited facilities to learn the basics of horsemanship and riding.

 Do you dream of learning to ride but don’t know how to get started?
 Here is your Ticket to Ride.
 This program offers new riders a FREE introductory riding lesson or introduction to horses at participating Ontario Equestrian Horse Facility Partner riding schools.

-1st Gait is a foundational program designed to introduce children to equestrian sport by teaching them the fundamental movement skills associated with riding.
+Rookie Riders is a foundational program designed to introduce children to equestrian sport by teaching them the fundamental movement skills associated with riding.
 The program focuses on a blend of riding, vaulting and gymnastic skills.
 The young rider begins with exercises on the ground, then on a barrel horse and graduates to their first riding lesson on a school horse.

 Long-Term Equestrian Development is a framework for the development of programs in every stage of coach and athlete development.
 These programs are athlete-centered, coach-driven and supported by an integrated sport system.

 Over 50% of Ontario Equestrian Members enjoy trail riding regularly.
 Some ride in their communities where they know the trails well, and others love to travel and experience trails that range from wild and challenging trails to new-rider friendly wide flat trails.

 Learn to Ride programs are available in English and Western Disciplines.
 The program provides an opportunity for riders to progress, demonstrating their skills through a series of increasingly complex written tests, interviews and under-saddle jump and flat tests.